Freight equalisation policy

 Freight equalisation policy was adopted by the Government of India (Union Government) to facilitate the equal growth of industry all over India (Indian Union).
 This meant a factory could be set up anywhere in India and the transportation of minerals would be subsidised by the Union Government.
 The policy was introduced in 1952, and remained in force until 1993.

 The policy hurt the economic prospects of the mineral-rich Indian states like Jharkhand (then part of Bihar), West Bengal, Madhya Pradesh, Assam, Chhattisgarh, and Odisha, since it weakened the incentives for private capital to establish production facilities in these states.
-As a result of the policy, businesses preferred setting up industrial locations closer to the coastal trade Indian states like Maharashtra, Gujarat, Tamil Nadu, Karnataka, and Andhra Pradesh and markets in the cities such as Mumbai and Delhi.
+As a result of the policy, businesses preferred setting up industrial locations closer to the coastal trade Indian states like Maharashtra and Gujarat and markets in the cities such as Mumbai and Delhi.

 Rationale

 The freight equalisation concept made "essential" items available at relatively constant prices throughout the country.
 These items included coal, steel, and cement, among many others.
-The idea was to promote balanced regional development of industries throughout the country, but it developed few coastal states like Maharashtra, Tamil Nadu, and Gujarat.
+The idea was to promote balanced regional development of industries throughout the country, but it developed few coastal states like Maharashtra and Gujarat.